prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 | **Pyroelectric** | **K6517B** + **Temp Controller** | Current vs Temp (detecting Curie temperature). | $10^{-15}$ A Resolution |

 *While the current implementation drives specific instruments, the underlying framework is highly customizable.
 Researchers need only replace specific SCPI commands to utilize the suite with different models.*

+> [!NOTE]
+> **Understanding "Delta Mode":** The term "Delta Mode" refers specifically to a technique used by Keithley Models 6220 and 6221 Current Sources in conjunction with the Model 2182A Nanovoltmeter for very low resistance measurements.
+This method is described in detail in the [Keithley Low Level Measurements Handbook](https://www.tek.com/en/documents/product-article/keithley-low-level-measurements-handbook---7th-edition).
+In this documentation, "Ultra Low Resistance Measurements" is used as the general scientific term, while "Delta Mode" may appear when specifically referencing the Keithley-specific method or program files.

 ### Module Previews